CoolCodersCrew/Robotics-Code-2016-2017/README.md

 Slew Rate Control implemented so motors will not ptc.
 Robot will go around the field once with rope trailing behind it to each corner, when it arrives to the last corner, gear with ziptie will turn at square and score a lap every 5 seconds.

+8/13/17

+Updated nstructions, the start of a new year with the Knights

 ### References